 The paper introduced the transformer architecture.
 Within three years, virtually every major advance in artificial intelligence would be built on it.
 GPT, BERT, T5, PaLM, LLaMA, Claude, Gemini — all are transformers.
 The image models, the audio models, the protein folding models, the code generation models — nearly all are transformers or transformer-derived.
 The architecture changed the field more profoundly than any single development since backpropagation.

-Understanding the transformer — what it does, why it works, and what replaced before it — is understanding the foundation of every modern AI system.
+Understanding the transformer — what it does, why it works, and what it replaced — is understanding the foundation of every modern AI system.

 "The Transformer is the first transduction model relying entirely on self-attention to compute representations of its input and output without using sequence-aligned RNNs or convolution." — Vaswani et al., Attention Is All You Need (2017)